Railways in South East Queensland: Varsity Lakes line

-In July 2007, Queensland Government announced the rail extension for the Gold Coast line.
-The first stage was completed in 2009 which took the line to Varsity Lakes.
+In July 2007, Queensland Government announced the rail extension for the Varsity Lakes line.
+The first stage was completed in 2009.
 It was later proposed to take the line to Tallebudgera but it did not proceed.
 This is the first stage of the proposed progressive extension of the line to the Gold Coast Airport.
 Further extension of the line including proposed stations at Tallebudgera, Elanora and Tugun is expected to be constructed after the completion of the Cross River Rail project.

 A light rail line, G:link, on the Gold Coast opened in July 2014.